Here’s an update about the work I’ve been doing with Duke University’s DeWitt Wallace Center for Media and Democracy.

 We’ve been working for the past couple of years on better ways to make temporal media – in this case the videos that make up Duke University’s Rutherfurd Living History website – more readily accessible.

 The open source InSite publishing system we’ve built connects transcripts to videos at the sentence level, and the transcript and video appear on the screen at once.
-This allows viewers to use the transcript to navigate the video, and to use the browser text search to search the video (there are more details on the InSite page).
+This allows viewers to use the transcript to navigate the video, and to use the browser text search to search the video (there are more details on the Interactive Transcripts page).

 We’ve lately made several improvements to InSite’s search features to give viewers quick, detailed mental maps of the video.